NHSDigital/electronic-prescription-service-api/README.md

 This outputs to `build.log` and runs the following targets:

-- `clean` -- Removes the output from the build and release commands
+- `clean` Removes the output from the build and release commands
-- `build` -- Outputs the FHIR R4 validated models and artifacts for the: specification, coordinator and apigee proxies into the corresponding `dist/` directories
+- `build` Outputs the FHIR R4 validated models and artifacts for the: specification, coordinator and apigee proxies into the corresponding `dist/` directories
-- `test` -- Performs quality checks including linting, licence checking of dependencies and unit/low level integration tests
+- `test` Performs quality checks including linting, license checking of dependencies and unit/low level integration tests
-- `release` -- Pulls all the artifacts for the individual components together and arranges them in a format ready to deploy; used mainly by CI but useful to check the output matches expectations
+- `release` Pulls all the artifacts for the individual components together and arranges them in a format ready to deploy; used mainly by CI but useful to check the output matches expectations

+#### Install targets

+- `install` Installs dependencies based on the specified target
+- `install-api` Installs dependencies for the API
+- `install-all` Installs all project dependencies
+- `install-epsat` Installs dependencies for epsat
+- `install-node` Installs Node dependencies for specified workspaces
+- `install-python` Installs Python dependencies using Poetry
+- `install-hooks` Installs pre-commit hooks
+- `install-validator` Installs dependencies for the validator

+#### Download targets

+- `download-openjdk` Downloads OpenJDK.

+#### Build targets

+- `build` Builds the project
+- `build-api` Builds API components
+- `build-epsat` Builds epsat components
+- `build-all` Builds all components
+- `build-specification` Builds the specification component
+- `build-coordinator` Builds the coordinator component
+- `build-validator` Builds the validator
+- `build-proxies` Builds proxies

+#### Test targets

+- `test` Runs tests based on the specified target
+- `test-api` Runs API tests
+- `test-epsat` Runs epsat tests
+- `test-all` Runs all tests
+- `test-coordinator` Runs coordinator tests
+- `test-models` Runs models tests
+- `run-smoke-tests` Runs smoke tests
+- `create-smoke-tests` Creates smoke tests
+- `install-smoke-tests` Installs smoke tests
+- `update-snapshots` Updates snapshots

 #### Run targets

-- `run-specification` -- Serves a preview of the specification in human-readable format
+- `run-specification` Serves a preview of the specification in human-readable format
-- `run-coordinator` -- Run the coordinator locally
+- `run-coordinator` Run the coordinator locally
+- `run-validator` Runs the validator
+- `run-epsat` Builds and runs epsat

 All `run-*` make targets rely on the corresponding `build-*` make targets, the `build` make target will run all of these

 #### Release targets

-These are used by CI pipeline to get files into the correct location so the APIM provided build templates work.
-They can be safely run locally.
-This is not valid for -all target

-### Prepare for release targets

 These are called from CI pipeline for either API or EPSAT and copy some files to root folder needed for the APIM supplied pipeline templates to work.
 They also create a file called either api.release or epsat.release in the root folder.
-They can safely be run locally
+They can safely be run locally.
+This is not valid for -all target.

+- `release` Runs release based on the specified target
+- `release-api` Creates a release for the API
+- `release-epsat` Creates a release for epsat
+- `prepare-for-api-release` Prepares for an API release
+- `prepare-for-epsat-release` Prepares for an epsat release
+- `publish` Placeholder target for publishing
+- `mark-jira-released` Marks Jira issues as released

-### Clean and deep-clean targets
+#### Clean and deep-clean targets

-The clean target clears up any files that have been generated by building or testing locally.
+- `clean` clears up any files that have been generated by building or testing locally
-The deep-clean target runs clean and also removes any node_modules, python libraries, and certificates created locally.
+- `deep-clean` runs `clean` target and also removes any node_modules, python libraries, and certificates created locally

+#### Quality checks targets

+- `lint` Performs linting based on the specified target
+- `lint-api` Lints the API components
+- `lint-epsat` Lints epsat components
+- `lint-all` Lints all components

+#### Check licenses and versions targets

+- `check-licenses` Checks licenses based on the specified target
+- `check-licenses-api` Checks licenses for API components
+- `check-licenses-epsat` Checks licenses for epsat components
+- `check-licenses-all` Checks licenses for all components
+- `check-language-versions` Checks language versions

 #### Tool commands

-- `generate-mock-certs` -- Creates some TLS certifacates that are used for local testing
+- `generate-mock-certs` Creates some TLS certifacates that are used for local testing

-- `update-prescriptions` -- Updates examples with newly generated prescription ids/short prescription ids and updates authored on fields, use this in combination with tools for signing the examples to test dispensing in integration environments
+- `update-prescriptions` Updates examples with newly generated prescription ids/short prescription ids and updates authored on fields, use this in combination with tools for signing the examples to test dispensing in integration environments

 #### Release notes commands

-- `publish-fhir-release-notes-int` -- publishes int release notes to conflunce
+- `publish-fhir-release-notes-int` publishes int release notes to conflunce
-- `publish-fhir-release-notes-prod` -- publishes prod release notes to conflunce
+- `publish-fhir-release-notes-prod` publishes prod release notes to conflunce
-- `publish-fhir-rc-release-notes-int` -- publishes RC int release notes to conflunce
+- `publish-fhir-rc-release-notes-int` publishes RC int release notes to conflunce
-- `mark-jira-released` -- marks a jira release as released
+- `mark-jira-released` marks a jira release as released

 #### Snapshot commands

-- `update-snapshots` -- updates the snapshots used in EPSAT unit tests.
+- `update-snapshots` updates the snapshots used in EPSAT unit tests.
 Used when you modify EPSAT pages or update some dependant libraries

+#### Postman commands

+- `generate-postman-collection` Generates Postman collection

+#### Security auditing commands

+- `npm-audit-fix` Fixes npm audit vulnerabilities

 ### Running tests